Frank Navarro: Family

-Navarro was married to Jill Navarro, they have 8 children and 22 grandchildren.
+Navarro was married to Jill Navarro, they had 8 children and 22 grandchildren.
+He was of Italian descent, his parents entered the United States through Ellis Island.

-Navarro's son, Ben Navarro is a billionaire businessman, the founder and CEO of Sherman Financial Group.
+Navarro's son, Ben Navarro is a businessman, the founder and CEO of Beemok Capital.
+His granddaughter Emma Navarro is a professional tennis player.

 Death

-Navarro died at the age of 91, on May 30, 2021, in Charleston, South Carolina.
+Navarro died at the age of 91, on May 30, 2021 in Charleston, South Carolina.